ByteRookie/AGS_Service/README.md

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

-`execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.
+`handle_ags_status_change` joins active speakers, unjoins inactive ones and resets TV speakers to their input whenever the status changes.

 ### Action Queue